 Clear the Air

-Many park visitors are unaware of Shenandoah’s serious air pollution problems—until a hiking alert is issued on a “bad air” day.
-Emissions from east coast and midwest power plants and industries blow into the park and settle on the land and water.
+Many park visitors are unaware of Shenandoah’s air pollution challenges—until a hiking alert is issued on a “bad air” day.
+Emissions from coal-fired power plants and industries blow into the park and settle on the land and water.
 The pollution is affecting air quality, visibility, native fish and vegetation.
 It also can jeopardize the health of some park visitors.